WeiHe98/DataLoggerManualBook/README.md

 # DataLoggerManualBook
-This is PV system data logger manual books compile, just for saving other people's time for searching them online.
+This is PV system data logger manual books compile, just for saving other people's and my time for searching them online.

 I do not personally own or edit these files.